Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/yellowbrick.md

 GRANT CREATE, TEMPORARY ON DATABASE <database> TO airbyte_user;
 ```

-You can also use a pre-existing user but we highly recommend creating a dedicated user for Hero Pixel.
+You can also use a pre-existing user but we highly recommend creating a dedicated user for HeroPixel

-## Step 2: Set up the Yellowbrick connector in Hero Pixel
+## Step 2: Set up the Yellowbrick connector in HeroPixel

 #### Target Database

 You will need to choose an existing database or create a new database that will be used to store
-synced data from Hero Pixel.
+synced data from HeroPixel

 ## Naming Conventions